The first thing you’ll need to do when you start with search campaign creation will be to choose the business goal your campaign must reach:

 - Website traffic – Get the right people to visit your website

 Let’s say we are in the first stage of our marketing process, and we want our campaign to attract as many visitors as possible.
 So we choose: „Website traffic“.

 You’ll have the option of putting your search ads also on Display Network.
 Personally, I don’t recommend this kind of advertising.
-If you want to do something with Adwords, do it right or don’t do it at all.
+If you want to do something with Ads, do it right or don’t do it at all.
 If you need a Display campaign, use display ads.
 Not this.

 First targeting (and the most important) you can do is Location targeting.
 Target by country, region, city, whatever.
 You can even click on Advanced search and set a radius around your city if you want there.
-Yes, Adwords is awesome.
+Yes, Ads is awesome.
 Note; when you scroll further down you’ll notice Advanced Location options.
 It looks like this: